This starter pack bundles Dwarf Fortress

 .
 The last pack for 34.11 is archived and still available

 - but I recomend playing with the latest pack instead.

 Due the the level of variation between platforms and the configuration involved, the DF Starter Pack is only for windows - but there are similar packs available for Mac

 and for Linux

-Lastly - Dwarf Fortress costs you nothing, because the developer gives it away and lives off donations (and allows redistributing
+Lastly - Dwarf Fortress costs you nothing, because the developer gives it away and lives off donations (and allows redistribution

-like this!).
+!).
 If you've got some money kicking around... consider a donation to say thanks, and help fund development for everyone.
-INSTRUCTIONS: